-SIPconnect 1.1 restates, updates, and extends the areas of implementation guidance found in SIPconnect 1.0, including:
+SIPconnect 2.0 restates, updates, and extends the areas of implementation guidance found in SIPconnect 1.1, including:

-- Specification of a reference architecture that describes the common network elements necessary for Service Provider-to-SIP-PBX peering for the primary purpose of call origination and termination. - Specification of the basic protocols (and protocol extensions) that must be supported by each element of the reference architecture. - Specification of the exact standards associated with these protocols that must or should be supported by each element of the reference architecture. - Specification of two modes of operation Registration mode and Static mode whereby a Service Provider can locate a SIP-PBX. - Specification of standard forms of Enterprise Public Identities. - Specification of signaling messages for Basic 2-Way Calls, Call Forwarding, and Call Transfer. - Specification of minimum requirements for codec support, packetization intervals, and capability negotiation. - Specification of minimum requirements for handling fax and modem transmissions. - Specification of minimum requirements for handling echo cancellation. - Specification of minimum requirements for transporting DTMF tones. - Specification of basic security mechanisms.
+- Specification of a reference architecture that describes the common network elements necessary for Service Provider-to-SIP-PBX peering for the primary purpose of call origination and termination. - Specification of the basic protocols (and protocol extensions) that must be supported by each element of the reference architecture. - Specification of the exact standards associated with these protocols that must or should be supported by each element of the reference architecture. - Specification of two modes of operation Registration mode and Static mode whereby a Service Provider can locate a SIP-PBX. - Specification of standard forms of Enterprise Public Identities. - Specification of signaling messages for Basic 2-Way Calls, Call Forwarding, and Call Transfer. - Specification of minimum requirements for codec support, packetization intervals, and capability negotiation. - Specification of minimum requirements for handling fax and modem transmissions. - Specification of minimum requirements for handling echo cancellation. - Specification of minimum requirements for transporting DTMF tones. - Specification of security mechanisms for both signaling and media security. - Specification of minimum requirements for supporting IPv6. - Specification of minimum requirements for emergency calling.

-2 Conventions and Terminology
+2. Conventions and Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119]
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119]

-3 Reference Architecture
+3. Reference Architecture

-The reference architecture diagram in Figure 1 shows the functional elements required to support the interface described in this Technical Recommendation.
-The diagram shows two reference points between the Enterprise Network and the Service Provider Network; reference point (1) and reference point (2).
+The reference architecture diagram in Figure 1 shows the functional elements that may be deployed to support the interface described in this Technical Recommendation.
+The diagram shows two reference points between the Enterprise Network and the Service Provider Network; a signaling reference point (1) and a media reference point (2).

-Reference point (1) carries SIP signaling messages to support voice services between the Enterprise Network SIP-PBX and the Service Provider network SIP Signaling Entity (SP-SSE).
+The signaling reference point carries SIP signaling messages to support voice services between the Enterprise Network and the Service Provider network.

-Reference point (2) carries the RTP and RTCP packets between the Service Provider and Enterprise Media Endpoints.
-An Enterprise Media Endpoint could be contained within a physical SIP-PBX, an IP-based user device (e.g., SIP phone) in the Enterprise, or a media-relay device in the Enterprise Network.
-The Service Provider Media Endpoint could be a PSTN Gateway, an IP-based user endpoint device, a media server, or any other IP-based media-capable entity.
+The media reference point carries the RTP and RTCP packets between the Service Provider and Enterprise Media Endpoints.
+An Enterprise Media Endpoint could be contained within an SBC, SIP-PBX, an IP-based user device (e.g., SIP phone) in the Enterprise, or a media-relay device in the Enterprise Network.
+The Service Provider Media Endpoint could be a SBC, PSTN Gateway, an IP-based user endpoint device, a media server, or any other IP-based media-capable entity.